 Nigerian parents have a really weird parenting process.
 Sometimes, they are so chill that you actually get along with them, but at other times, they do things that make you wonder if they are keeping your true parentage a secret from you.
 If you grew up in a Nigerian home and have wondered if the grown-ups in your house are actually your parents, you will relate to these struggles:

-When you failed an exam and your parents went on about how dumb you were
+1. When you failed an exam and your parents went on about how you’ve brought shame to the family

 You wouldn’t have paid attention too much attention to this, but your dad said something like: “ no child of mine can be this dumb.”

 2. Every time they overlooked huge mistakes your siblings made

 You knew your parents could never let shit go.
 Again, this wouldn’t have been a big deal but their stance on discipline usually changed whenever your brother or sister made a mistake they would have killed you for.

 3. When you had to do all those crazy punishments

 How did they even think of all these punishments and the names they gave them.
 No real parent would treat their children this way, except the child wasn’t really theirs.

 4. When they scolded you for every little thing

 You could be watching the TV and they would be like “You can’t even watch the TV right.
 You can’t do anything right.”
 What’s the connection, please?